 Tackling stress in the workplace should be part of a wider employee wellbeing strategy.
 There are also key steps that can be taken to help manage the situation.

-- Communication – regular staff check-ins are hugely important, particularly at the moment when their work environment may be undergoing a period of change.
+Regular staff check-ins are hugely important, particularly at the moment when their work environment may be undergoing a period of change.
 Ensure that your team have the opportunity to speak to their line manager or HR department frequently to raise any concerns.

-- Think about staff well-being – what does your business offer to promote this?
+What does your business offer to promote this?
 Whether it’s flexible working, a free gym membership or a range of employee perks, it’s important to give your team every opportunity to effectively manage their work-life balance.

-- Consider carrying out a risk assessment.
 In the same way that you would implement a health and safety risk assessment, a similar procedure for stress can help your business to identify and mitigate the risks of stress in the workplace.